 Migraines are the third most prevalent condition worldwide, yet are still difficult to treat.
-If you’re experiencing sensitivity to noise or light, pain or nausea, and traditional medicine isn’t helping you may have another option.
+If you’re experiencing sensitivity to noise or light, pain or nausea, and traditional medicine isn’t helping you, marijuana may be an effective option.
 Medical marijuana is a proven treatment for relieving migraines and may even help prevent future headaches from starting.

 Migraine headaches afflict 28 million Americans, yet they remain under-treated and under-diagnosed.
 Less than half the sufferers are diagnosed by their doctors.
 Migraine headaches can be extremely severe and debilitating and can cause significant pain and other side effects for hours or even days.

 People often describe their severe headache as a “migraine.”
 However, a migraine headache comes on due to specific physiologic changes that happen in your brain, which causes the pain and other symptoms of migraines.

 A migraine headache causes sensitivity to light, sound and smells.
 You may even experience nausea or vomiting.
 With migraines, the pain you feel usually involves one side of your head.
 Some people feel the pain on both sides in the form of pounding or throbbing.
 Physical exertion tends to make the pain worse.